efemkay/obsidian-mcl-docs/src/site/notes/docs/02 Multi Column/02-multi-column-callout.md

 >> your notes or lists here. using markdown formatting
 ```

+### What Counts as Column in a `[!multi-column]`?
+By default, another callout (aka sub-callout) within `[!multi-column]` is how you create a "column".
+But this snippets do provide a few alternatives
+- immediate dataview block (either table or list)
+- immediate blockquote
+- ordered/unordered list (but need to have `<br/>` tag between lists due to how obsidian override "markdown loose list")

+> [!info]
 > Note that when you insert callout within callout, the line separating the callouts should only use single angle bracket (">")

 ## Additional Controls
 ### Fixed Width Option for `[!multi-column]`